XiaotaoChen/model-quantization/doc/detection.md

 # the third_party/quantization should point to /workspace/git/model-quantization/models
 ```

-Currently I link the dependentant with symbol link.
-As these projects will update separatedly, submodule with version management is considered when all scripts being already.

 ## Dataset

 refer detectron2 datasets: [datasets/README.md](https://github.com/facebookresearch/detectron2/blob/master/datasets/README.md)

-and or specific datasets from [AdelaiDet](https://github.com/aim-uofa/AdelaiDet)
+and specific datasets from [AdelaiDet](https://github.com/aim-uofa/AdelaiDet)

 ## What is modified in the detectron2 project

-The main modification of the project to add quantization support lays in the followsing files.
+The `model-quantization` project is used as a plugin to other projects to provide the quantization support.
+We modify the following files to integrate the `model-quantization` project into the `detectron2` / `AdelaiDet` projects.
 Use `vimdiff` to check the difference.
+The `model-quantization` project is potential to be equipped into other projects in a similar way.

 ```
 modified:   detectron2/checkpoint/detection_checkpoint.py